Jhsmit/ColiCoords/README.md

-# CellCoordinates-MKII
+# ColiCoordinates
-Rewrite of CellCoordinates

-Fitting a coordinate system to banana-shaped cells
+Fitting a coordinate system to banana-shaped cells Because real cells have curves